-How did the egg come to represent Easter?
+How did the Easter Bunny and Egg come to represent Easter?

-Well, the exact origins are not clear, but here goes a theory.
+The exact origins of the Easter Bunny and egg are not clear, but here are a couple of theories.

 The egg represents new life and rebirth that happens in Spring.